simonwhatley/govuk-service-assessments/src/content/version-1/guides/what-agile-looks-like.md

 ---
 title: What agile looks like
-subtitle: Common features of agile projects.
+subtitle: Common features of agile projects
 description:
 layout: page
 eleventyComputed: